10 Second Trimester Must-Haves for Pregnancy - Baby Chick

 doula

 A birth doula supports every woman and family for any type of labor and birth you choose.
-Whether you want a natural birth, a medicated birth, or a planned C-section, a doula is a great person to add to your support team to help you have the positive experience you want and deserve.16 This is the time during your pregnancy to start interviewing and choosing the right doula for you.
+Whether you want an unmedicated birth, an epidural, or a planned C-section, a doula is a great person to add to your support team to help you have the positive experience you want and deserve.16 This is the time during your pregnancy to start interviewing doulas and choosing the right fit for you.
 Many of the good doulas book up quickly, so the sooner you start looking, the more options you will have available.
 Look at DONA International or DoulaMatch.net to find birth doulas near you.
-(Read more about what a doula is and why you should hire one here.)

 1. Exercise